notatallVishal/notatallVishal.github.io/content/projects/risc-v.md

 ---
-title: 🖥️RISC-V Core in SystemVerilog
+title: 🖥️An In-Order RISC-V Core in SystemVerilog
 ---

 ```verilog